MatthewPierce-ITC/ExhibitMarkerDocs/pages/working_with_files/working_with_files.markdown

 ### Working With Files

-This section outlines the various ways that PDF documents may be added, removed, and modified with ExhibitMarker&trade;
+This section outlines the various ways that PDF documents may be added, removed, and modified with ExhibitMarker&trade;.